ProChain/adWatcher/README.md

 You will need to configure for localhost testing as this version is currently running on my server.

-The LND API Reference is located here: http://api.lightning.community/?javascript#lnd-api-reference
+The LND API Reference is located here: http://api.lightning.community/?javascript#lnd-api-reference *LND API is not working for me as of 23MAR18.
+Using node-cmd as a bypass"

 (^_^)